Trams in Australia: Western Australia

 Tram lines and companies operated in several towns of Western Australia.
 These were sometimes public services, while others were primarily for industries like mining or timber.
 Trams operated in the cities and towns of Perth, Fremantle, Kalgoorlie and Leonora.
 The early northern port of Cossack was linked by tram with the town of Roebourne during the gold boom of the 1890s.
 The biggest of these networks was centred upon the growing state capital, Perth.

 Fremantle

 Between 1905 and 1952, Fremantle had a small but comprehensive tramway network of its own.
 The Fremantle network was owned and operated by a consortium of local municipalities, and was never linked into the Perth network.
 Throughout its existence, the Fremantle network covered both the Fremantle municipality and the adjacent municipality of East Fremantle.
 Its tram lines also extended for part of that period into North Fremantle and Melville.

-The Perth Electric Tramway Society Inc, commissioned former Fremantle tram #29 in 1992 at Whiteman Park, and it has provided continuous service on (usually) the 4th Sunday of each month.
+The Perth Electric Tramway Society commissioned former Fremantle tram #29 in 1992 at Whiteman Park, and it has provided continuous service on (usually) the 4th Sunday of each month.